-Since Affiliated Managers Group, Inc. (NYSE:AMG) has faced falling interest from hedge fund managers, we can see that there is a sect of fund managers that slashed their full holdings in the third quarter.
-At the top of the heap, Paul Marshall and Ian Wace’s Marshall Wace LLP said goodbye to the largest investment of the “upper crust” of funds tracked by Insider Monkey, totaling close to $19.8 million in stock, and Amy Minella’s Cardinal Capital was right behind this move, as the fund cut about $11 million worth.
-These transactions are interesting, as total hedge fund interest fell by 4 funds in the third quarter.
+Due to the fact that Affiliated Managers Group, Inc. (NYSE:AMG) has witnessed declining sentiment from the aggregate hedge fund industry, it’s easy to see that there lies a certain “tier” of money managers that slashed their positions entirely in the first quarter.
+Intriguingly, Daniel Johnson’s Gillson Capital dropped the largest investment of all the hedgies tracked by Insider Monkey, comprising about $14.4 million in stock, and Ryan Tolkin (CIO)’s Schonfeld Strategic Advisors was right behind this move, as the fund cut about $7.2 million worth.
+These transactions are important to note, as aggregate hedge fund interest was cut by 1 funds in the first quarter.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.